Matched Betting Explained In-Depth

 The calculator also gives us the summary of where our money ends up depending on the outcome of the game; and how we incur this -58p loss no matter what the outcome of the game is.

-We can explain this with a better diagram for you below:
+We explain this with an alternative diagram for you below:

 We recommend going over this diagram slowly to digest it fully.